“SOME ACHIEVE GREATNESS” – Twelfth Night

 “THERE IS NO BETTER CLASSICAL TRAINING PROGRAM IN THE NATION THAT NURTURES AND CHALLENGES ARTISTS.” – Amaia A., Acting Apprentice Alumna

 The Shakespeare Theatre is passionately dedicated to developing and nurturing early-career theatre artists for the American stage.
-A rigorous 7-week program, The Acting Apprenticeship works on a conservatory model and provides invaluable exposure to all aspects of professional theatre, both as an art form and as a business.
+The Acting Apprenticeship combines five weeks of intense, conservatory-style training with invaluable exposure to all aspects of professional theatre, both as an art form and as a business.
 While a variety of classes are offered, the primary focus is on Shakespeare and other classic works.

-- REHEARSALS are scheduled throughout the week, and additional time is set aside for independent project work.
-The final two weeks of the program shift to a full day rehearsal model to prepare for the Final Project.
+REHEARSALS are scheduled throughout the week.
+The final week of the program shifts to a predominantly rehearsal-based model to prepare for the Final Project.

-- THE FACULTY consists of theatre professionals working at regional theatres and universities across the country.
+THE FACULTY consists of working theatre artists performing/teaching at regional theatres and universities across the country.

-- CONNECT WITH THE SHAKESPEARE THEATRE!
-Guest artists, staff, and professional company members are very supportive and attend the Spotlight performances each summer.
-Many of them also serve as guest artists or participate in artist panels to discuss the business of making art.
-Apprentices also connect with artists and patrons during weekly front-of-house responsibilities.
+CONNECT WITH THE SHAKESPEARE THEATRE!
+Guest artists, staff, and professional company members serve as guest faculty or participate in artist panels to discuss the business of making art.

-- REQUIRED AUDITION MATERIALS: A reel of two contrasting Shakespeare Monologues, one must be in verse.
-Also including your slate/introduction, it should not exceed more than three minutes.
-Please copy and link your reel in the desired space when applying.
+REQUIRED AUDITION MATERIALS: A reel of two contrasting Shakespeare Monologues, one must be in verse.
+Including your slate/introduction, your reel should not exceed three minutes.

 The Intern Company